-An LMS-291 laser ranging sensor (LIDAR) from SICK AG is mounted horizontally to the front of the robot.
+An LMS-291 laser ranging sensor (LIDAR) from SICK AG of Waldkirch, Germany is mounted horizontally to the front of the robot.
 The LIDAR provides planar range scans of a 180 degree arc in front of the robot.
 These range data are used for localization and obstacle detection.

 Computing Hardware